Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Tips: \
 *we needed 3 cubic meters of topsoil, which we've got delivered from [Central Landsacpes](https://centrallandscapes.co.nz/), a sustainable (saves plastic packaging buying from the garden center) and cost-effective option for sure.

-\* I've followed the lasagna soil method: where you can add materials to each layer for better soil composition.
+\* I've followed the lasagna soil method: where you can add different materials to each layer for better soil composition.

 ![](/assets/soil.png)

-### 5. Buy seedlings or sow seeds
+### 5. Buy seedlings

 Buy the seedlings and/or transplant the seedling you have sown indoors.